ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 <br />

+## Example scenarios for cluster network setups
+{: #classic-scenarios}

+Now that you understand the basics of cluster networking, check out some example scenarios in which various cluster network setups can meet your workload needs.
+{: shortdesc}

-## Scenario: Run internet-facing app workloads in a cluster
+### Scenario: Run internet-facing app workloads in a cluster
 {: #internet-facing}

 In this scenario, you want to run workloads in a cluster that are accessible to requests from the Internet so that end users can access your apps.
 You want the option of isolating public access in your cluster and of controlling what public requests are permitted to your cluster.
 Additionally, your workers have automatic access to any {{site.data.keyword.cloud_notm}} services that you want to connect with your cluster.